 This course provides 2 hrs of CE credit for Yoga Alliance

 If you have experienced trauma, are exposed to others struggling with trauma’s impact, or are dealing with the stress of everyday life, yoga can help you.
 Yet sometimes people don’t feel comfortable in yoga classes, and this can be due to many reasons such as feeling intimidated by the practice, not feeling like you fit in, or finding that the practice makes you feel more anxious or out of balance.

-During this workshop, Hala Khouri, a yoga teacher and somatic trauma counselor, shares specific techniques and pieces of information to empower you to make your practice truly healing.
-Whether you go to group classes or practice at home, this course will offer you tools to incorporate into your practice as well as tips on how to find the right yoga teacher or style to suit your specific needs.
+During this workshop, Hala Khouri, a yoga teacher and somatic trauma counselor, will share with you some specific techniques and pieces of information to empower you to make your practice truly healing.
+Whether you go to group classes or practice at home, this course will offer you some tools to incorporate into your practice as well as tips on how to find the right yoga teacher or style to suite your specific needs.
 Just because it’s yoga doesn’t mean it is healing, and sometimes it can even be harmful.
-Hala believes that yoga students should feel empowered to make choices in their practices that work for them- not just take instructions passively from a teacher.
-She also believes that with a few minor adjustments, you can transform your practice into one that supports you to feel more grounded, regulated, and balanced.
+Hala believes that yoga students should feel empowered to make choices in their practice that work for them, not just take instructions passively from a teacher.
+She also believes that with a few minor adjustments, you can transform your practice into one that supports you to feel more grounded, regulated, and balanced.*

 We will explore topics such as:

-- What are the goals of a healing yoga practice?
+What the goal of a healing yoga practice are.